 I mentioned the museum is huge, let me also say it is very confusing and difficult to navigate.
 First of all, everything is in French, even the Mona Lisa is referred to as La Joconde.
 The map isn’t very detailed either.
 There are so many pieces of art in the Louvre and it’s just not feasible to list them all on the map.

-I did spend an extra few euros for an audio guide, but this really was a waste of money.
+I did spend an extra few euros for an audio guide, but this was a waste of money.
 It was larger than any other audio guide I have used and it was supposed to use GPS to help direct you around the museum.
-Well the GPS was always behind where we were, we ended up relying on the map instead.
+The GPS was always behind where we were, so we ended up relying on the map instead.
 I hope they will make some improvements to the audio guide, as it has the potential to be a helpful guide to the Louvre.

 In the meantime, they have recently created a new app “My Visit to the Louvre” that you can use to create your very own personalized tour.
 The app also has a map of the Louvre and you can use it to buy advance tickets.

 Similar to other touristy spots, pickpockets may be in the museum.
 They operate in crowded areas when you are looking at the art.
 Stay alert, especially when taking selfies or pictures of the artwork.
 Make sure your bags are zipped all the way closed and don’t put your wallet in your back pocket.
 Also, be sceptical of any instructions that you get from strangers at the ticket machines.
 If you are targeted, contact a security officer.

 As I mentioned the Louvre is huge and you will be walking a lot, so it makes sense to wear comfortable shoes.
 You will be on your feet for the majority of your visit.